Truly Scrumptious Early Years Nursery

 If the individual becomes agitated and refuses to leave the building peacefully, we will endeavour to calm the person whilst trying to gain the attention of your staff member to call the police.

-If the intruder/individual persists, the code word may be used to alert staff to gather children and make way to the secure back garden area.
+If the intruder/individual persists, the code word / phrase may be used to alert staff to gather children and make way to the secure area, and all doors will be locked using the bolts on the doors (Romford).
 Register and telephone will be taken with them and will stay there until the police arrive.

 If the person leaves before police arrive, we will not attempt to detain them.